 In case you have suggestions for a program component (e.g. Core or Major), please approach the responsible Coordinator.
-If you have suggestions for LAS overall, please approach the Academic Director.
+If you have suggestions for LAS overall, please approach the Managing Director or the Academic Program Coordinator.
 In case of sensitive issues or if you are not sure how to best proceed, the mediators of the Students Council and the student members of the Board of Studies can advise you.